-Incidents like this often happen with the seller discovering his account has been blocked because he hasn’t furnished any VAT registration info for the country in which even only a single product is being stored.
+Incidents like this happen often with the seller discovering his account has been blocked because he hasn’t furnished any VAT registration info for the country in which even only a single product is being stored.

-In order to avoid all problems regarding Amazon logistics, I advise you to arrange for storage of your goods, including returns, to be carried out exclusively in those countries in which your company is VAT registered.
+In order to avoid all problems regarding Amazon logistics, we advise you to arrange for storage of your goods, including returns, to be carried out exclusively in those countries in which your company is VAT registered.